berttejeda/ansible-taskrunner/README.md

 shell_var: $(grep somestring /some/file.txt) | String                  | Depends on output
 ```

-Additionally, arguments supplied from the commandline conform<br />
+Additionally, arguments supplied from the command-line conform<br />
 to the type specified in the options definition, with "string" being the default type.

 [Back To Top](#top)